simpja/svelte-drawing/README.md

 # Svelte drawing

-This is the repo for a proejct where we draw fruit to a canvas using Svelte
+This is the repo for a proejct where we draw fruit to a canvas using Svelte.
+Heavily inspired by [yokoland.com](http://www.yokoland.com).

 ## Get started